prithvirajdeshmukh2101/GARCH-1-1-MODEL-/README.md

 S&P 500 Volatility Forecasting with GARCH(1,1)

-A hands-on quantitative finance project that fits a GARCH(1,1) model to ~18 years of real S&P 500 daily returns (2007–2026) and visualizes the resulting conditional volatility band.
-Built in Python with an accompanying interactive browser dashboard.

-Show Image Show Image Show Image

-Overview

-Financial markets do not have constant risk.
-Calm periods are followed by calm periods, and turbulent periods cluster together — a phenomenon called volatility clustering.
-A single GARCH(1,1) model captures this behavior remarkably well, which is why it remains one of the most widely used tools in risk management, option pricing, and Value-at-Risk estimation.

-This project downloads real S&P 500 index data, fits a GARCH(1,1) model, and produces a chart of daily returns wrapped in a ±2σ conditional volatility band that widens during crises (2008, 2020) and contracts during calm years.

-What is GARCH(1,1)?

-GARCH stands for Generalized Autoregressive Conditional Heteroskedasticity.
-The (1,1) version estimates tomorrow's variance from three components:

-σ²(t+1) = ω + α · ε²(t) + β · σ²(t)

-TermNameMeaningω (omega)BaselineA constant long-run risk floor that is always present.α · ε²(t)News / reactionHow strongly yesterday's market shock feeds into today's risk.β · σ²(t)Memory / persistenceHow strongly yesterday's volatility carries forward.

-The sum α + β measures persistence — how long a volatility shock lingers.
-For equity indices it is typically close to (but below) 1.0, meaning both calm and stormy regimes tend to last.
-On this dataset the fitted value is roughly 0.97, confirming the S&P 500's well-known "sticky" volatility.

-Features

-Pulls real S&P 500 data directly from Yahoo Finance via yfinance.
-Fits GARCH(1,1) using the industry-standard arch library, with a Student's-t distribution to better capture fat-tailed crash days.
-Exports a high-resolution static chart of returns with the ±2σ volatility band.
-Renders an animated GIF of a rolling 120-day window sweeping across the full history.
-Includes a standalone, dependency-free interactive HTML dashboard that simulates the GARCH process live, with a β "memory" slider and a −5σ shock injector.

-Repository contents
+What's going on here?

+GARCH(1,1) is a way to model how risky markets feel day to day.
+The core idea is simple: today's volatility depends on two things — how big yesterday's price shock was, and how volatile things already were.
+There's also a baseline level of risk that's always there, no matter what.

+The model has three moving parts:

+ω (omega) — a floor.
+Markets are never perfectly calm, and this captures that. α · ε²(t) — how much yesterday's shock rattles today.
+Big move yesterday?
+Expect more uncertainty today. β · σ²(t) — how much yesterday's volatility carries over.
+Markets tend to stay nervous for a while after a scare.

+Add α and β together and you get a sense of how "sticky" volatility is.
+For the S&P 500, that number is usually around 0.97 — meaning once things get choppy, they stay choppy for a while.
+Calm periods also tend to last.
+It cuts both ways.

+What this project does

+Pulls live S&P 500 data straight from Yahoo Finance Fits the GARCH model using a Student's-t distribution (better at handling the wild swings you get on crash days) Saves a static chart showing daily returns with a ±2σ volatility band around them Creates an animated GIF of a rolling 120-day window moving through the full history Includes a self-contained HTML dashboard you can open in any browser — no install, no dependencies — with a slider to adjust volatility memory and a button to simulate a market shock

+What's in the repo

-FileDescriptiongarch_animation_colab.pyMain script — paste into a single Google Colab cell to fit the model and export the chart + animation.garch_dashboard.htmlStandalone interactive dashboard.
-Open in any browser, no installation required.README.mdThis file.
+FileWhat it isgarch_animation_colab.pyThe main script.
+Drop it into a Google Colab cell and run it.garch_dashboard.htmlThe interactive dashboard.
+Just open it in a browser.README.mdThis file.

-Getting started
+Running it

-Option A — Google Colab (recommended, zero setup)
+The easy way — Google Colab

-Open a new notebook at colab.research.google.com.
-Copy the entire contents of garch_animation_colab.py into one cell.
-Run the cell (Shift + Enter).
-It installs dependencies, fits the model, and downloads garch_animation.gif and sp500_garch_static.png.

-Option B — Run locally
+Go to colab.research.google.com and open a blank notebook Paste the contents of garch_animation_colab.py into one cell Hit Shift + Enter — it'll install what it needs, fit the model, and download the outputs

+Locally

 bashpip install yfinance arch matplotlib pandas numpy python garch_animation_colab.py

-Note: the google.colab download lines at the bottom of the script only run inside Colab.
-Remove them when running locally — the output files are still saved to the working directory.
+One thing to note: the file-download lines at the bottom of the script are Colab-specific.
+If you're running locally, just delete those lines — the files still get saved to whatever folder you're in.

-Interactive dashboard
+The interactive dashboard

-Just double-click garch_dashboard.html, or open it in any modern browser.
-Drag the β memory slider to change how persistent volatility is, and press inject −5σ shock to watch the risk band balloon and slowly decay.
+Double-click garch_dashboard.html and it opens in your browser.
+Drag the β slider to control how long volatility sticks around, and hit the shock button to watch what a −5σ event looks like as it slowly fades.

-How it works (pipeline)
+How it actually works

-Download S&P 500 (^GSPC) daily prices.
+Download daily closing prices for ^GSPC
-Compute returns as the percentage change of the closing price, scaled by 100.
+Compute daily returns (percentage change × 100)
-Fit arch_model(returns, vol="Garch", p=1, q=1, mean="Constant", dist="t").
-Extract the day-by-day conditional_volatility series.
+Fit the GARCH(1,1) model with a constant mean and Student's-t errors Pull out the day-by-day volatility estimate
-Plot returns with a shaded ±2σ band (≈95% of daily moves should fall inside it under the model).
+Plot returns with a shaded ±2σ band — on a well-fitted model, about 95% of days should land inside it

-Sample interpretation
+What the numbers usually look like

-A typical fit on this dataset yields:
+A typical fit gives you something like:

-omega    ~ small positive   (baseline variance floor) alpha[1] ~ 0.10             (reaction to shocks)
-beta[1]  ~ 0.87             (persistence of volatility)
-alpha+beta ~ 0.97          (highly persistent — shocks fade slowly)
-nu       ~ 6-8             (fat tails: extreme days more common than a normal curve predicts)
+omega — small positive number (the baseline floor) alpha — around 0.10 (how much each shock matters) beta — around 0.87 (how long it lingers) alpha + beta — around 0.97 (shocks fade, but slowly) nu — somewhere between 6 and 8 (fat tails; big days happen more often than a normal distribution would predict)

-Tech stack
+Tech

-Python — yfinance, arch, pandas, numpy, matplotlib HTML / JavaScript / Canvas — for the interactive dashboard (no external dependencies)
+Python (yfinance, arch, pandas, numpy, matplotlib) for the model and charts.
+Plain HTML, JavaScript, and Canvas for the dashboard — nothing to install.

-Disclaimer

-This project is for educational purposes only.
-It is not financial advice and should not be used for live trading or investment decisions.
-Past volatility is not a guarantee of future risk.

-License

-Released under the MIT License.
-Feel free to fork, adapt, and build on it.
+This is a learning project, not financial advice.
+Don't trade off it.